It is an operating model problem hiding behind a beautiful storefront.

 It is about engineering the system behind it.

-Michel Paquin is a Strategy and Management Senior Lead Consultant at Valtech, based in Montreal.
-He helps executive teams increase decision velocity by fixing the system around decision-making: governance, operating model, and the translation layer between strategy and delivery.
-He writes about business decision flows, transformation, and what actually makes change stick.
+Michel Paquin is a Senior Commerce Transformation Leader and Senior Lead Consultant in Commerce Strategy at Valtech, based in Montreal.
+He helps organizations improve transformation execution through clearer governance, operating models, decision frameworks, and measurable outcomes.
+He writes about decision velocity, commerce transformation, AI adoption, and the systems that make change stick.

 All new articles directly in your inbox?
 Subscribe to my Entreprise Transformation Newsletter